rbooantt/Interesting-Projects/README.md

+# Hello and welcome! 👋

-Hello there visitor, in this repository I will drop some of the projects that I have found to be the most interesting in my career.
+In this repository, I will share some of the most interesting projects I’ve encountered throughout my career.

+### Projects:

-**Calculadora Precios Viviendas** -> This file is a URL that contains a tool for predicting housing prices in the city of Madrid (Spain) based on a series of characteristics.
-This web is the realization of my Bachelor's Thesis, bringing it to life and making it useful.
-It can be used for numerous purposes and I believe it is worth to take a look at it.
+- **Calculadora Precios Viviendas** -> This URL links to a web app for predicting housing prices in Madrid, Spain.
+This is the realization of my Bachelor's thesis, brought to life and made practical.
+It can serve many purposes, and I believe it's worth taking a look at.

+- **Demo App Topstyle NTIC.qvf** -> This Qlik dashboard offers detailed information and data visualizations to gain insights relevant to a fashion company.

+- **EasyLoans.twbx** -> This Tableau dashboard offers detailed information and data visualizations to gain insights relevant to a bank's loan operations.

-**Practica_1_Data_Mining.ipynb** -> This file is a Jupyter Notebook which contains an analysis of data from a telecommunications company, for which we aim to predict whether a customer will acquire a product using machine learning models.
+- **Practica_1_Data_Mining.ipynb** -> This Jupyter Notebook presents a data analysis and machine learning problem for a telecommunications company, aiming to predict whether a customer will acquire a product or not.

+- **Yelp.js** -> This MongoDB file contains queries performed on Yelp data, a collection of reviews on restaurants and other leisure places.

+### Connect with me:

+If you'd like to connect professionally or learn more about my work, feel free to check out my [LinkedIn profile](https://www.linkedin.com/in/andrés-rubio-lafuente-2b2248265/).